akaAlbo/jerk_metrics/README.md

 ## Usage
 ### Plots
 All generated plots are saved as pdf-file for further usage.
-The archive file includes all plots in subfolder "/Plots" (which has to be created manually), named according to plotted data including timestamp.
+All plots are saved in subfolder `/Data/*Timestamp*` (folder is created automatically), named according to plotted data including timestamp.
 See example:
 ![Jerk comparison example plot](https://github.com/ipa-flg-ma/SciPy_Test/blob/master/jerk_comparison.png)